Depression

 • External influences (verbal, physical, or sexual abuse, bullying, neglect, or insurmountable peer pressure)

-The most effective treatment for teen depression is psychotherapy and counseling paired with medication management and group support.
+The most effective treatment for teen depression is psychotherapy paired with medication management and group support.
 An individualized treatment plan must be developed to determine what level of treatment is needed and what specific interventions will be most effective.

 • Sleep disruption